 The objective is to manage a user’s disappointment in encountering a paywall and provide them with the required information to evaluate if the content meets their needs.

-Instead of showing the user simply the first few paragraphs of the article, the best approach is to craft an executive summary.
-This way the user will have a more complete picture of the information contained in the article and will be able to make a better-informed purchase decision if they decide to subscribe.
+Instead of just showing the user the article’s first few paragraphs, the best approach is to craft an executive summary.
+This way, the user will have a more complete picture of the information contained in the article and will be able to make a better-informed decision around subscribing.

-Explain the problem that will be solved in the full article.
-Implementing structured data in this executive summary can help that content to appear in a rich snippet, incrementing its visibility in the search results page.
+Implementing structured data in this executive summary can help that content appear in a rich snippet, improving its visibility in the SERPs.

 - A descriptive headline that contains the main keyword that is targeted within the article.